shinHuey/demo/README.md

-# demo
+# COMP2042_CW_shinHuey
-This is a sample demo for COMP2042 Lab7
+This CW is about maintaining and extending a re-implementation of a classic retro game (Brick Breaker).
+Where it is from https://github.com/FilippoRanza/Brick_Destroy.